-The following information detail technologiess, knowledges, accounts, and steps to complete when working with your Magento Commerce (Cloud) code, environments, and store(s) and site(s).
+This topic describes technologies, knowledge, accounts, and steps to complete when working with your Magento Commerce Cloud code, environments, and store(s) and site(s).
 If you are not experienced with a technology, we provide additional links and information to get you started.

 The following technologies are requirements for developing and deploying your store code:

 - Continuous Integration